Chocorean/authmod/README.md

 | wget -qi -
 ```

-3. Now, we configure authmod.
+3. Now, we need to configure authmod.
 Go under the `config` folder and download the cfg template file (you can also run the server once and the file will be generated):

 ```bash
 # in the config/ folder